JacobBrackett/reference-library/reflib.md

 # Third Party Systems
 ## Third Party JavaScript
 Third Party JavaScript are scripts that can be embedded into any site directly for a third party vendor.
 These scripts can include ads, analytics, widgets, and other scripts that make the web more dynamic and interactive.
 Since these scripts are created and/or hosted by a third party, the third party can be compromised and affect the site with the embedded JavaScript.
+See [this article](https://www.csoonline.com/article/3400381/what-is-magecart-how-this-hacker-group-steals-payment-card-data.html) on these types of attacks for more information.
 Risks include loss of control over changes to the client application, execution of arbitrary code on client systems, and the disclosure or leakage of sensitive information.

 ### Best Practices